Eczema: Causes, eczema treatment, atopic eczema, home remedies for eczema, discoid eczema

 • Avoid sudden temperature changes.

-• wear gloves while washing dishes or doing housework.
+• Wear gloves while washing dishes or doing housework.

-• Avoid using a fragrance containing moisturizers or skin cream.
+• Avoid fragranced moisturizers or skin creams.

 • Avoid spices and citrus fruits.

-" Invest in your skin.
-It's going to represent you for a very long time " - Linden Tyler.
+"Invest in your skin.
+It's going to represent you for a very long time." - Linden Tyler

 ijapc.com